What are the health benefits of consuming non-dairy yogurt?

 - Texture: While the almond and oat milk varieties of yogurt are pretty thick, this one is the perfect happy medium between thick and runny, making it easy to eat on its own or use in other recipes.

 As you can see, there are lots of great non-dairy yogurts that are made with nutrient-rich ingredients, low in sugar, and taste absolutely delicious.
-You just have to do a little taste-testing to find the one you like best.
-And you know what, that's the fun part!
+You just have to do a little taste-testing (and label reading) to find the one you like best.
+And you know what, that's kind of the best part!

 Loading More Posts...